-The District's overall financial position increased in FY 2017 as the total net position for the District improved by approximately \$70.8 million from FY 2016 to FY 2017.
+The District's overall financial position increased in FY 2018 as the total net position for the District improved by approximately \$62.0 million from FY 2017 to FY 2018.
 Total net position is comprised of the following sub-categories: net investment in capital assets, restricted, and unrestricted.
 There were changes in these sub-categories reflecting both increases and decreases for the year with the sum resulting in an overall increase in net position.
-The increase of \$34.3 million in net investment in capital assets results from spending on the final GO Bond program projects adding to Construction in Progress coupled with the net impact of issuing refunding bonds to reduce outstanding long-term debt.
+The increase of \$57.1 million in net investment in capital assets results from paying down the General Obligation bond liability.
 Overall restricted net position remained fairly constant with relatively small increases and decreases within the category.
-Unrestricted net position in FY 2017 experienced an increase (\$30.7 million) over FY 2016 primarily due to revenues outpacing expenses at the college and District levels, with a relatively small amount of these resources continuing to be set aside to plan for capital needs when the current capital bond program is completed (projected for 2018).
-However, unrestricted net position continues to be negative in FY 2017 due to the implementation of GASB 68 - Accounting and Financial Reporting for Pensions in fiscal year 2014-15.
+Unrestricted net position in FY 2018 experienced an increase (\$12.5 million) over FY 2018 primarily due to revenues outpacing expenses at the college and District levels, with a relatively small amount of these resources continuing to be set aside to plan for capital needs when the current capital bond program is completed (projected for 2019).
+However, unrestricted net position continues to be negative in FY 2018 due to the implementation of GASB 68 - Accounting and Financial Reporting for Pensions in FY 2015.
 Over time and with good performance by ASRS, we would expect the negative unrestricted net position to eventually return to positive territory.